All Episodes

 So it really does matter.

-Now there is a lot at stake, including redistricting.
+Now, there is a lot at stake, including redistricting.

-And I don't think most people in Wisconsin or the country are focused on it.
+You have two candidates that will be on the ballot, and I don't think most people in Wisconsin or the country are focused on it.

-And this is going to be an argument I will make to you uh long before the 2026 elections get here.
+And this is going to be an argument I will make to you long before the 2026 elections get here.

-If Democrats ever get a hold of the House andor the Senate, they're going to be impeaching Donald Trump 10, 12, 15 times.
+If Democrats ever get a hold of the House and or the Senate, they're going to be impeaching Donald Trump 10, 12, 15 times.

 It's not going to stop because that's the only thing that they can cling on to.

-That, and of course, their defense of men's rights to play women's sports and putting the rights of illegal immigrants over the safety of Americans and somehow calling it a constitutional crisis if you identify waste, fraud, abuse, and corruption and government spending, well over a hundred billion dollars identified now, and we're just getting started.
+That, and of course, their defense of men's rights to play women's sports and putting the rights of illegal immigrants over the safety of Americans and somehow calling it a constitutional crisis if you identify waste, fraud, abuse, and corruption in government spending.

-But anyway, it would also, you know, uh they will decide the fate of the Republican 2011 law that ended collective bargaining for most of Wisconsin public employee unions.
+But anyway, it would also, you know, they will decide the fate of the Republican 2011 law that ended collective bargaining for most of Wisconsin public employee unions.

-Uh parts of it were struck down by a lower court judge this year.
+Parts of it were struck down by a lower court judge this year.

 And at the end of the day, voters, you know, have now begun to cast their ballots as of today in this pivotal Supreme Court case that will determine whether liberals keep this slim majority on the highest court in what is a critical battleground state.